 The Recipient requested funding from the Authority and provided to the Authority a proposal for the use of such funding.

-Under its powers under Sections 30 and 34 of the Greater London Authority Act 1999 to do anything it considers will facilitate or which is conducive or incidental to the promotion of economic, social development and wealth creation in Greater London, the Authority wishes to assist the Recipient in its London Borough of Culture [programme/project] set out project description in Schedule 1] by the provision of the GLA Funding to the Recipient.
+Under its powers under Sections 30 and 34 of the Greater London Authority Act 1999 to do anything it considers will facilitate or which is conducive or incidental to the promotion of economic, social development and wealth creation in Greater London, the Authority wishes to assist the Recipient in its London Borough of Culture [programme/project] [set out project description in Schedule 1] by the provision of the GLA Funding to the Recipient.

-The Recipient’s total costs of fulfilling the Project Objectives are [words] pounds sterling (£[numbers], the Recipient has committed itself to meeting the Project Objectives [and contributing [words] pounds sterling (£[numbers] to the Project(“the Recipient’s Contribution”)] and use all reasonable endeavours to secure Additional Funding for use in meeting the Project Objectives.
+The Recipient’s total costs of fulfilling the Project Objectives are [words] pounds sterling (£[numbers], the Recipient has committed itself to meeting the Project Objectives [and contributing [words] pounds sterling (£[numbers] to the Project, (“the Recipient’s Contribution”)] and use all reasonable endeavours to secure Additional Funding for use in meeting the Project Objectives.

 This Agreement sets out the terms and conditions upon which the Authority will make the funding available to the Recipient.